-If you're in a world of crypto, using a VPN makes a lot of sense – in more ways than one.
+If you're in a world of crypto, using a VPN makes a lot of sense.
 First of all, paying for a VPN with cryptocurrencies makes you even more anonymous, hiding your payment data from literally everybody.
-Secondly, there have been some examples of hackers attacking cryptocurrency trading platforms – and it's always a good idea to keep your IP address safe from them.
+Secondly, a VPN is essential when trading cryptocurrencies, as there have been some examples of hackers attacking crypto exchanges.

 Best VPNs for cryptocurrency trading

-- NordVPN – the best VPN for privacy and safety
+- NordVPN – best VPN for crypto trading

-- Surfshark – superb VPN for crypto traders
+- Surfshark – affordable VPN for crypto traders

 How to use a VPN for cryptocurrency transactions